Spotifyd/spotifyd/docs/src/installation/Raspberry-Pi-32.md

 If you try to run as user, replace root with the user account name.

 ## Known issues / Logging
-Logging in files is currently not possible, the daemon crashes without the --no-daemon argument, which redirects the output to stdout.
+Logging in files is currently not possible for the daemon setup, the daemon crashes without the --no-daemon argument (redirects the output to stdout).
 Without the parameter it tries to output at syslog, but even with syslog installed it crashed.
-To get ist least the latest output run
+To get at least the latest output run

 ```bash
 sudo systemctl status spotifyd.service